 Day 3: Trekking to the Waterfall

-More weeding was in store for us on Monday and Tuesday mornings, this time around spring onions and basil.
+More weeding was in store for us on Monday and Tuesday mornings.
+This time around it was spring onions and basil.
 I enjoyed it slightly less than weeding rosemary since these weeds were tiny and abundant.
 But I still liked being able to see how much progress we’d made in just a few hours.
 Other volunteers worked on planting peas, picking oregano, thinning the carrot patch, and gathering herbs.
 We heard that next week they’ll get started on making herbal remedies as well as packaging the herbs to sell.
 As with any farm, the work depends on the season.
 On Monday afternoon we read on the lawn accompanied by the dogs and a tiny cat I named Permakitten because it was 2 years old, but looked like it was 4 months old.

 Our meals on our last two days consisted of an array of hot and cold salads, lentil patties, tomato stew over rice, other Argentine cuisine such as soy milanesas, lentil stew, and herby garlic toast.
-There is never a shortage of delicious food at Chacra Millalen.
+There was never a shortage of delicious food at Chacra Millalen.
 We bid farewell to the farm and our fellow volunteers on Tuesday after lunch and headed back to El Bolson to catch our bus to our next destination, Puerto Madryn.

 Finding & Comparing Volunteer Opportunities in Argentina

 Without using the WWOOF (Worldwide Opportunities on Organic Farms) website, it’s not easy to find volunteer opportunities on organic farms in Argentina.
 It took us a long time and a lot of internet searched to find this one.
 In hindsight, we probably should have paid the membership fee and gone through WWOOF.
 See our article for 11 things to know before you WWOOF.